-Here’s the next 4 cards in the countdown of the top cards in the decade.
-As a reminder, this is my opinion on the best card from the 80′s.
+Here’s the best card in my countdown of the top cards in the decade.
+As a reminder, this is my opinion on the best card from the 80’s.
 Not just the best photo, the best card design, the best player or the most notable card.
 Really, I consider all of those factors and make a personal list, made up of the cards I think are the best.

 1) 1980 Topps #482 – Rickey Henderson